UBIT works with colleagues all over campus to deliver desktop support, device management and creative solutions for contemporary work and research.

 UBIT has made great strides to support a seamless and effective service transition.
 Service support initiatives include:

-UBIT has worked with the Research Institute of Additions to transition to enterprise IT services, such as UBmail powered by Exchange, UBIT firewall, VPN and VLAN services, virtual machine hosting and database hosting as department IT support services, including workstation support.
+UBIT has worked with the Research Institute of Additions to transition to enterprise IT services, such as UBmail for faculty and staff, UBIT firewall, VPN and VLAN services, virtual machine hosting and database hosting as department IT support services, including workstation support.
 The goal is to create economies of scale for all parties and provide for future IT infrastructure and support needs.

 Device management offers faculty and staff a more efficient support environment and also allows for more robust device security.